Frito Lay Savings!

 Potato Chips History

 People quickly caught on to this new treat and began demanding more.
-By 1860, “Saratoga Chips” had become so popular that restaurants all over New York State were serving them.
+By 1860, “Saratoga Chips” had become so popular that restaurants all over New York State served them.
 This popularity spread across the country and even internationally; during World War II, American soldiers stationed in England asked their families back home to send them bags of chips because they couldn’t get enough of them!

 Frito Lay Canada Brands